buckaroogeek/dnf-local-plugin-examples/vagrant-example/README.md

 ## Description

 This directory contains a basic Vagrantfile that starts a Fedora Cloud Image vm including the shared folder containing the host's local DNF repository.
 The ansible provisioner is commented out.
 The ansible provisioner will add the plugin automatically via a role.
+The role is downloaded from a github repository automatically by the vagrant ansible integration.

 ## Update Notes
 Date        | Notes
 ----------  | -------------------------------
+4 April 2021 | Updated to ansible description
 27 Mar 2021  | Original implementation

 ## Installation